 Phenylketonuria or PKU

 Patients living with PKU are not able to break down the phenylalanine amino acid (Phe) that is found in many foods, including vegetables, breads, and cereals.
 The buildup of Phe can cause severe neurological disorders and developmental delays.
-SYNB1618 and SYNB1934 are both oral drug candidates designed to consume Phe in the GI tract, with the goal of enabling those living with PKU to consume higher amounts of natural protein.
+Labafenogene marselecobac (SYNB1934) is an orally administered, non-systemically absorbed drug candidate designed by engineering a probiotic to consume Phe in the GI tract.
+Labafenogene marselecobac is currently being studied in the global, pivotal Phase 3 study, Synpheny-3.
+Labafenogene marselecobac has received Rare Pediatric Disease Designation and Orphan Drug Designation by the U.S. Food and Drug Administration (FDA) and orphan designation by the European Medicines Agency (EMA).

 Homocystinuria (HCU) is a rare metabolic disease that is caused by an inborn error of metabolism, specifically the loss of function of the enzyme cystathionine beta-synthase, which results in excessive accumulation of homocysteine and its metabolites in the blood and urine.
 People with HCU face risks of complications including thromboembolism, lens dislocation, skeletal abnormalities, developmental delay, and intellectual disability.
 Many patients are required to comply with a rigid methionine-restricted diet and currently approved treatment options for HCU are limited due to efficacy and tolerability.
 In November 2021, Synlogic announced SYNB1353, an orally-administered, non-systemically absorbed drug candidate.
-SYNB1353 was designed using genetic engineering to program the probiotic bacteria E. coli Nissle (EcN)to consume methionine within the gastrointestinal tract, thereby preventing methionine absorption and conversion to homocysteine in plasma.
-SYNB1353 is currently in IND-enabling studies and developed as part of a research collaboration with Synlogic and Gingko Bioworks.
+SYNB1353 was designed using genetic engineering to program the probiotic bacteria E. coli Nissle (EcN) to consume methionine within the gastrointestinal tract, thereby preventing methionine absorption and conversion to homocysteine in plasma.
+Synlogic holds worldwide development and commercialization rights to SYNB1353, which is designed to consume methionine, a precursor to homocysteine, in the GI tract.
+The goal of treatment in HCU is to lower and control levels of total homocysteine (tHcy).
+SYNB1353 was granted Fast Track and Orphan Drug Designation by the FDA and is the first drug candidate developed through a research collaboration between Synlogic and Ginkgo Bioworks and the first investigational medicine developed on Ginkgo’s platform to enter the clinic.
+SYNB1353 has achieved proof of mechanism in a Phase 1 study using a dietary model of homocystinuria in healthy volunteers.

-Enteric hyperoxaluria is a chronic, progressive disease characterized by high levels of urinary oxalate, the leading cause of recurrent kidney stones.
+Enteric hyperoxaluria is a chronic, progressive disease characterized by high levels of urinary oxalate, a well-recognized cause of recurrent kidney stones.
+Some foods are high in oxalate such as green vegetables, coffee and chocolate.
+The buildup of oxalate crystallizes in the kidneys, causing crystal and stone formation.
 Oxalate crystals can damage kidneys, potentially leading to damage that can include nephrocalcinosis, chronic kidney disease (CKD) and end-stage renal disease (ESRD).
 Enteric hyperoxaluria often occurs as a result of a primary insult to the bowel, such as inflammatory bowel disease or short bowel syndrome, or as a result of surgical procedures such as Roux-en-Y bariatric weight-loss surgery.
-There are no approved treatment options.
-SYNB88802 is a drug candidate designed to consume dietary oxalate throughout the GI tract.
+Currently, there are no approved FDA treatment options.
+SYNB88802 is a drug candidate designed to consume dietary oxalate throughout the GI tract, preventing its absorption.
+SYNB8802 has demonstrated proof of mechanism through a Phase 1a study in healthy volunteers using a dietary model of hyperoxaluria and it achieved proof of concept through positive and clinically significant lowering of urinary oxalate in a Phase 1b study in patients with a history of gastric bypass surgery.

 Inflammatory Bowel Disease